 - a.
 Review the course student learning outcomes, found in the preceptor packet, with the preceptor. - b.
 Determine which, if any, of the course student learning outcomes can be achieved in this clinical placement. - c.
 Work and plan closely with the preceptor to achieve the course student learning outcomes. - d.
 Abide by the agency policies. - e.
 Dress code policy: - Student attire will be professional, neat, and clean, no tight leggings, tank tops, t-shirts, jeans.
 Artificial eyelashes and artificial nails are not to be worn.
 A short-length white lab coat should be worn at the clinical site unless directed otherwise.
 Students must wear their Fresno State student name badge when in the clinical setting. - f.
 Keep the preceptor and instructor informed as to the student's current address and telephone number. - g.
 Inform the preceptor and instructor of any problems that arise during placement. - h.
-Notify preceptor if there are any changes in scheduled clinical time. - i.
+Notify the preceptor if there are any changes in scheduled clinical time. - i.
+If you are going to be absent, be sure to follow the clinical site's regulation on whom to contact or notify. - j.
+If a student is terminated or dismissed from a clinical site, the following actions will be taken: - Student will be interviewed by the FNP Track Program Coordinator and the Graduate Program Coordinator - The FNP Track Program Coordinator and the Graduate Program Coordinator will interview the clinical site personnel/administrator - Findings will be discussed at the Graduate Curriculum Committee meeting.
+Graduate Faculty recommendations will be forwarded to the Student Affairs committee and the SON Chair. - k.
 Complete and turn in Student Evaluation of Preceptor and Clinical Site form to the clinical faculty.
-Student will NOT receive a final grade in the course until the form is completed and received by the clinical faculty. - j.
-Maintain own professional malpractice insurance throughout the program. - k.
-Maintain current BLS certificate and California Registered Nursing licenses. - I. Maintain own health be responsible for any cost incurred for illness. - m.
-Be responsible for all costs of participating in the clinical practicum: housing, food, travel, and personal expenses. - n.
+Student will NOT receive a final grade in the course until the form is completed and received by the clinical faculty. - I. Maintain own professional malpractice insurance throughout the program. - m.
+Maintain current BLS certificate and California Registered Nursing licenses. - n.
+Maintain own health be responsible for any cost incurred for illness. - o.
+Be responsible for all costs of participating in the clinical practicum: housing, food, travel, and personal expenses. - p.
 Participate in seminars scheduled by the faculty.